-In rare cases, constipation may be caused by a lack of nerves or by structural problems in the lower large intestine.
-Your baby can be tested for these conditions if your doctor feels it is necessary.
+In rare cases, constipation may be caused by a lack of nerves going to the intestines or by a problem with the way the intestine formed at birth.
+Your baby can be tested for these conditions if your health care provider feels it is needed.

 Signs of Constipation

 - less stools than their usual pattern

 - straining more than normal to have a bowel movement

 - a change in how the stool looks from soft and mushy to:

 - small, hard pebbles, or like a large, round golf ball